 Preheat oven to 400 degrees F.

-Whisk the eggs, oil and vanilla extract into a stand mixer.
+Whisk the eggs, oil and vanilla extract in a food processor or stand mixer.

 In another bowl whisk the remaining ingredients together until combined.

 Pour the dry and wet mixture into a food processor.